compbiolabucf/STGAT/README.md

 ```
 python main.py --sp_dir io_data/ST/ --tcga_dir io_data/TCGA/
 ```
-Codes for SEG and GEP modules can be found in the respective directories. 'split' directory contains the codes for splitting the patches from the ST and TCGA samples.
-For the TCGA samples, coordinate files are also generated.
+Codes for SEG, GEP and SLP modules can be found in the respective directories. 'split' directory contains the codes for splitting the patches from the ST and TCGA samples.
+For the TCGA samples, coordinate files clinical label files (using SLP) are also generated.
-After successfull training of SEG and GEP, the directory structure should look like the following:
+After successfull training of SEG, GEP and SLP, the directory structure should look like the following:
 - SEG (containing SEG codes)
 - GEP (containing GEP codes)
+- SLP (containing SLP codes)
 - io_data
    - gene_names.csv
    - ST
       - wsi
       - coords
       - gene_exp
+      - clinical
       - patches (Containing split ST spots)
     - TCGA
       - tcga_exp.csv
       - wsi
       - patches (containing split TCGA spots)
       - coords (containing files having the coordinates of the generated spots from TCGA samples)
+      - clinical (contatining SLP generated files consisting of clinical tumor labels for the TCGA spots)
-- prediction (Predicted spot-level gene expression of the test TCGA samples)
+- prediction (contains predicted spot-level gene expression and mean gene expression of the tumor spots for the test TCGA samples)
-- results (Predicted spot-level gene expression of the test ST samples)
+- st_results (contains predicted spot-level gene expression of the test ST samples)
 - saved_moodel (directory for saving modeles temporarily in each eporch)
-- trained (directory for saving trained SEG and GEP modules)
+- trained (directory for saving trained SEG, GEP and SLP modules)

-NB: Sample data is provided only to let the user know about the format and processing of the input data.
-Results might be poor if trained with sample data.